Tank system for the MLM module

 The MLM spacecraft carries a total of six 400-liter cylindrical tanks designated 77KM-6127-0.
 Two of them are used to store high-pressure gas and four others contain fuel and oxidizer under low pressure with a total mass of 2,432 kilograms.
-This amount is enough for the MLM to make it to the ISS after separation from the third stage of the Proton launch vehicle in the initial low orbit around the Earth.
+This amount is enough for the MLM to make it to the ISS after separation from the third stage of the Proton launch vehicle.

 Read our introductory article on the subject at:

 How Nauka's tanks will be repaired

-By mid-April, the MLM project managers at GKNPTs Khrunichev prepared a new repair schedule, which aimed to complete the washing of the contaminated tanks in August.
+By mid-April 2017, the MLM project managers at GKNPTs Khrunichev prepared a new repair schedule, which aimed to complete the washing of the contaminated tanks in August.

 As of mid-June, the actual dissection of the tanks was yet to begin.
-Because failure is not an option in the repair effort, engineers at GKNPTs Khrunichev planned to practice the tank "surgery" on a prototype before touching the flight-worthy hardware.
-They also work on the construction of a specialized unit for washing the tanks, industry sources said.
+Because the failure is not an option in the repair effort, engineers at GKNPTs Khrunichev practiced the tank surgery on a prototype before touching the flight-worthy hardware.